sparse-attention-span/Select2Win/README.md

 **Please note that all members contributed to all parts of the project: the below division is an overview of what team members contributed most on, but overall, all team members contributed equally to the project.**

-Dante Campregher:
+Hua Chang Bakker:

-- Modification and adaptation of third party Triton kernel, including insight on mathematical properties.
+- Prototype implementations
-- Running experiments on ShapeNet (architecture iteration)
+- Running experiments on Cosmology
-- Code refactoring for merging of team implementations
+- Creating visualizations, such as the attention maps and receptive field

 Madelon Bernardy: